Unsupervised Cognition: Unsupervised Cognition

 \subsection{The Spatial Attention Modulator}

 In the previous Section, a threshold was used to decide if two SDRs were considered similar or not.
 This threshold can be set arbitrarily, but that would hamper the performance of the \algoName and would generate multiple extra parameters of the model.
 Thus, a way to automatise the threshold selection was needed, and that is the role of the Spatial Attention Modulator.
 The whole role of this modulator is to measure the variability of the input space of the Cell and dynamically set a similarity threshold.
-The algorithm we developed to set such threshold is the average of the mean similarities between the Footprints of the Cell, and its pseudo-code is displayed at Algorithm~\ref{alg:SA}.
+The algorithm we developed to set such threshold is the average of the mean similarities between the Footprints of the Cell.

 The rationale behind using this approach is that any input space has a certain variability, and the right threshold will be that one that sits in the middle of such variability.
 Such variability is unknown, but the Footprints have captured part of it in the form of aggregations.
 Thus, each aggregation (that is, each Footprint) represents a class and the average of the similarities between them is the ``captured'' variability.